procacci/vdssb_gromacs/README.md

-# Absolute Dissociation  Free Energy calculations on HPCs: vDSSB tutorial for gromacs users
+# Absolute Dissociation  Free Energy calculations on HPCs: vDSSB tutorial for GROMACS users

 <a href="step1.html"> Step 1 </a>: Docking  (local)
 <a href="step2.html"> Step 2 </a>: Running <a href="https://github.com/MauriceKarrenbrock/HPC_Drug"> HPC_drug <a/> for HREM set-up (local) <br>